IBM-Blockchain-Archive/car-lease-demo/README.md

 We have built an API ([Documentation](/Documentation/API Methods.txt)) that the client side uses to call the Node.js server.
 The node.js server then uses HTTP REST calls to contact a peer on the IBM Blockchain network to call our chaincode/communicate with the blockchain.

+# Application Architecture

+We use a 3 tier architecture to create the demo.
+There is a Node JS server which serves the web pages to the browser and also acts as the appliaction server.
+The application server then interacts with the blockchain through the IBM Blockchain API.
+Below is a diagram of the application architecture: